yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 + _static provisioning_ - custom resource creation is done by the admin rather than via COSI automation.
 This may also include _driverless_ but they are independent.

 # Proposal

-## User Stories

-#### Admin

-- As a cluster administrator, I can control access to new and existing buckets when accessed from the cluster, regardless of the backing object store.

-#### User

-- As a developer, I can define my object storage needs in the same manifest as my workload, so that deployments are streamlined and encapsulated within the Kubernetes interface.
-- As a developer, I can define a manifest containing my workload and object storage configuration once, so that my app may be ported between clusters as long as the storage provided supports my designated data path protocol.
-- As a developer, I want to create a workload controller which is bucket API aware, so that it can dynamically connect workloads to object storage instances.

 ## APIs